ntop/ntopng/doc/src/adding_a_license/index.rst

   Installing the ntopng License Key

-It is recommended to place the license key in the plain text file.
+This said it is recommended to place the license key in the plain text file.

 .. note::